26 mins read

 Navigating Global Market Fluctuations and Regulatory Changes

-Global market conditions affect the construction industry heavily.
-There are constant fluctuations in material costs, and supply chain disruptions and labor shortages are commonplace.
+Global market conditions affect the construction industry in a big way.
+There are constant fluctuations in material, equipment, and labor costs, and supply chain disruptions and labor shortages are commonplace.
 A person in this role must continuously stay abreast of these variables and adjust estimates accordingly to prevent budget overruns.
-In addition, cost projections can be complicated by evolving regulations and local building codes, which further adds complexity to the estimating process.
+In addition, cost projections can be complicated by evolving regulations and local building codes, which add more complexity to the estimating process.

 What Kind of Software Do Construction Estimators Use?

-To tackle the challenges mentioned above and to optimize processes to stand out from competitors, construction estimators support themselves with various tools and technologies.
-The most common ones include:
+To tackle the challenges mentioned above and optimize processes to stand out from competitors, construction estimators support themselves with a variety of advanced tools and technologies.
+The most commonly used tools include:

 Takeoff and Estimating Software

 Traditionally, architects would deliver paper or digitalized drawings, and the estimator would do a manual takeoff from them.
-While many still use this method, these days it’s much easier to use BIM cost estimation software to enhance processes and make them more efficient.
-Using this software leads to increased accuracy, time efficiency, better cost efficiency, improved communication, and more.
+While many still use this traditional method, it’s much easier to use tools such as building information modeling (BIM) cost estimation software to enhance processes and make them more efficient.
+These automated software-based methods lead to improved accuracy, time efficiency, cost control, communication, and more.

 An example of BIM estimating software is RIB CostX, a unified costing platform that seamlessly connects BIM and 2D takeoff and estimating with carbon accounting.